Virgile-Foussereau/volleyRL/README.md

 The project contains some examples of how the reward function can be defined.
 The base example gives a +1 reward each time the agent hits the ball over the net.
+Accordingly to our first objective, we worked to develop a more complex reward function that would increase training speed.
+Please read our report to know more about it.

 ## Baselines
 The following baselines are included:

+### 1v1
 - `Volleyball_Random.onnx` - Random agent
 - `Volleyball_SelfPlay.onnx` - Trained using PPO with Self-Play in 60M steps
 - `Volleyball.onnx` - Trained using PPO in 60M steps (without Self-Play)
+- `VB_3.onnx` - Agent trained with our new reward function